Pre-Clinical Sciences are taught at the CVM during the first five semesters of the program.

 At the same time, the functional implications of these ecological “decisions” by the representative species will be considered in the Veterinary Physiology II course.
 Once again, students palpate these same limb structures of living horses and cows.
 They also learn about the topographical relationships between intra-thoracic and intra-abdominal organs.
 They will auscultate these same organs.
-These large animal activities will follow the restraint and management techniques presented in Clinical Skills I and II.
+These large animal activities will follow the restraint and management techniques presented in Clinical & Professional Skills I and II.

-The Clinical Skills II course will encompass a wide range of skills, including microscopy techniques, gram staining, streaking agar plates, and sensitivity and specificity testing.
+The Clinical & Professional Skills II course will encompass a wide range of skills, including microscopy techniques, gram staining, streaking agar plates, and sensitivity and specificity testing.
 To introduce students to issues common to population medicine, students will participate in epidemiological exercises, using Problem-Based Learning techniques.
 In addition, the initial aspects of the physical examination will be taught.